Accuser’s mother bolsters story Cosby drugged, assaulted her

 Johnson told a similar story in 1996, when she gave sworn testimony in a deposition attached to a worker’s compensation claim.

 Joseph Miller, a workers’ compensation lawyer, testified Tuesday he was taken aback when Johnson said she had been drugged and violated by Cosby.
-He said Johnson made the disclosure while pursuing a claim that she had developed debilitating stress from her secretarial job.
+He said Johnson made the disclosure while pursuing a claim that she had developed debilitating stress from her secretarial job at the William Morris Agency.

-But Miller’s timeline differed somewhat from Johnson’s.
-He said she testified in 1996 about going to Cosby’s home after the alleged assault.
-Johnson said on Monday that that meeting happened beforehand.
+Under questioning from Cosby’s lawyers, Miller revealed that his notes from her 1996 deposition show Johnson told him the encounter happened in 1990.

+Miller testified that no transcript was made of the deposition itself, an agreement he struck with Johnson’s lawyer because of the sensitivity of her claims.
+He said her testimony hastened a settlement of the workers’ compensation claim for around $10,000.

-Cosby’s lawyers have argued that deceased witnesses, lost evidence and fading memories make it nearly impossible for them to defend the comedian against the 12-year-old complaint.
+Cosby’s lawyers have argued that deceased witnesses, lost evidence and fading memories make it nearly impossible for them to defend the comedian against the 12-year-old complaint from Constand, who plans to take the stand.

+The Canadian police officer who initiated the original investigation into Constand’s allegations testified Tuesday that the former Temple University employee told him she felt woozy soon after Cosby gave her pills and was semi-conscious as he touched her breast and genitals.

+Constand went to police in her native Ontario about a year after the alleged assault.
+The case was eventually forwarded to investigators in suburban Philadelphia, but Cosby wasn’t charged until a new prosecutor reopened the case in 2015.

 The Associated Press does not typically identify people who say they are sexual assault victims unless they grant permission, which Constand and Johnson have done.